ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.
 1. **Signed Statement validation:** The Transparency Service MUST check that the Signed Statement includes the required protected headers listed above.
 The Transparency Service MAY verify the Statement payload format, content and other optional properties.
-1. **Apply Registration Policy:** The Transparency Service MUST check the attributes required by a policy are present in the protected headers.
+1. **Apply Registration Policy:** The Transparency Service MUST check the attributes required by a Registration Policy are present in the protected headers.
   Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
 1. **Register the Signed Statement** to the Append-only Log.
-1. **Return the Receipt**, which MAY be asynchronous from registration.
+1. **Return the Receipt**, which MAY be asynchronous from Registration.
 The Transparency Service MUST be able to provide a Receipt for all registered Statements.
 A Receipt for a Signed Statement MAY be provided asynchronously.
 Details about generating Receipts are described in {{Receipt}}.